Manifold Approximation by Moving Least-Squares Projection (MMLS): Preliminaries

-\begin{remark} Although both Theorem \ref{thm:SmoothMLSfunctions} and Theorem \ref{thm:OrderMLSfunctions} are stated with respect to an interpolatory approximation (i.e., the weight function satisfies $\theta(0) = \infty$), the proofs articulated in\cite{levin1998MLSapproximation} are still valid taking any compactly supported non-interpolatory weight function. \end{remark} \begin{remark} Notice that the weight function $\theta$ in the definition of the MLS for function approximation is applied on the distances in the domain.
+\begin{remark} Although both Theorem \ref{thm:SmoothMLSfunctions} and Theorem \ref{thm:OrderMLSfunctions} are stated with respect to an interpolatory approximation (i.e., the weight function satisfies $\theta(0) = \infty$), the proofs articulated in \cite{levin1998MLSapproximation} are still valid taking any compactly supported non-interpolatory weight function.
+These proofs are based upon a representation of the solution to the minimization problem of Equation \eqref{eq:MLSfunctionApproximant} through a multiplication of smooth matrices.
+These matrices remain smooth even when the interpolatory condition is not met. \end{remark} \begin{remark} Notice that the weight function $\theta$ in the definition of the MLS for function approximation is applied on the distances in the domain.
 In what follows, we will apply $\theta$ on the distances between points in $\RR^n$ as we aim at approximating manifolds rather than functions.
 In order for us to be able to utilize Theorems \ref{thm:SmoothMLSfunctions} and \ref{thm:OrderMLSfunctions}, the distance in the weight function of equation \eqref{eq:basicMLS} should be $\theta(\norm{(x , 0) - (x_i, f(x_i))})$ instead of $\theta(\norm{x - x_i})$ (see Fig. \ref{fig:ApproximationOrderComment}).
-Nevertheless, the proofs of both theorems as presented in \cite{levin1998MLSapproximation} are still valid even if we take the new weights.
-Moreover, the approximation order remains the same even if the weight function is not compactly supported in case the weight function decays fast enough (e.g., by taking $\theta(r) \defeq e^{-\frac{r^2}{h^2}}$). \end{remark}
+Nevertheless, as stated above, the proofs of both theorems as presented in \cite{levin1998MLSapproximation} rely on the representation of the solution to the minimization problem as a multiplication of smooth matrices.
+These matrices will still remain smooth after replacing the weight, as the new weighting is still smooth.
+Moreover, as explained in \cite{levin1998MLSapproximation} the approximation order remains the same even if the weight function is not compactly supported in case the weight function decays fast enough (e.g., by taking $\theta(r) \defeq e^{-\frac{r^2}{h^2}}$). \end{remark}